Tangerine-Community/Tangerine/docs/system-administrator/using-docker-compose.md

 `docker-compose build` - builds the containers.

-`docker-compose up 2> /dev/null` - Starts the containers and filters out verbose logs from couchdb.
+`./start-docker-compose.sh  2> /dev/null` - Starts the containers and filters out verbose logs from couchdb.
 Wait a few minutes for the logs to show the server-ui route mappings; then it is ready to use.

-To launch server and server-ui in dev mode (watch files for changes), prepend `NPM_DEV_MODE=":dev"` to docker-compose up command:
+`./develop-docker-compose.sh  2> /dev/null` - Dev mode for the start script.
+If you open `develop-docker-compose.sh`, you'll see the `NPM_DEV_MODE=":dev"` switch, which launches server and server-ui in dev mode (watch files for changes).

-`NPM_DEV_MODE=":dev" docker-compose up 2> /dev/null`
+`./start-docker-compose-linux.sh  2> /dev/null` - Linux version of the start script - uses `docker compose` instead of `docker-compose`.

 `docker exec -it nginx sh` - shell to nginx (or substitute 'nginx' for server or server-ui to access those container shells).
 The base image is Alpine; Alpine ships with sh instead of bash.